kenrogers/phantra/README.md

 I’ve identified a list of 160 high-performing LinkedIn posts we can use as example posts to pull from so we know our agent is writing high-quality content.

 In addition to the templates, each YouTube transcript passed in by the user will serve as the primary data source for the LinkedIn post generation.
 I’m using the YouTube Transcript API to get this transcript.

+The templates are stored as static data in a markdown file.
+There is a dedicated agent that is responsible for looking through these templates and comparing them to the insights passed to it from another agent.
+The agent will then assign a template from this list to each insight depending on what format fits the best and hand it off to the writer agent.

+In order to get these insights, we are using LangChain's YouTube transcript loader and passing in the given URL in order to extract the transcript.
+The insight extractor agent will then read through the transcript and choose 7 key insights to use as the foundation for the posts.

 For chunking strategy I am using a standard recursive character splitter in order to get to prototype quickly.
 I may experiment with semantic chunking to see if it improves metrics.